 Long vowel sounds in the English language can be represented by various graphemes (combinations of one or more letters).
 Some of the more common ‘long u’ graphemes include:

 - eu (as in feud)

-This set of word searches has been designed to familiarize your students with these common ‘long u’ graphemes.
-Perfect for reading centers, independent work, or as a take-home task, your students will love challenging themselves to see how quickly they can find all the words!
+This set of word searches has been designed to familiarise your students with these common ‘long u’ graphemes.
+Perfect for English groups, independent work or as a take-home task, your students will love challenging themselves to see how quickly they can find all the words!

 Differentiated Phonics Worksheets?
 Yes, Please!

-- Word Search 1: Words in the word bank consist of the entire word and an accompanying image.
-Students use this word bank to circle or highlight the words in the word search with the “long u” spellings (u, ue, ew, eu, u_e).
+- Word Search 1: Words in the word bank contain the entire word and an accompanying image.
+Students use this word bank to circle or highlight the words in the word search with the ‘long u’ spellings (u, ue, ew, eu, u_e).

 - Word Search 3: Only an image is provided in the word bank.
 Students must write the correct words next to the pictures in their entirety using u, ue, ew, eu, u_e, then circle or highlight these words in the word search.